MeteHanC/turkishnlp/README.md

 ```python
 obj.correct_text_without_space('hidroelektriksantralbarajlardasuyunenerjisikullanılırakelektrikenerjisiüretilensantralehidroelektriksantraladıverilir')
 ```
 Will return ; 'hidroelektrik santral baraj l arın da suyun enerjisi kullan ı l ırak elektrik enerjisi üretilen santral e hidroelektrik santral adı veri lir'.
 As you can see this function is not %100 accurate since it is very dependant on the dataset.
 If someone to create a clear dataset for this function, I think it will run very smooth with this current approach.
+Note : This function does not exist in the current Pypi release